javaee/grizzly/modules/benchmark/runner/readme.txt

  - fhb-runner needs to be run first.
 The script can be exeucted with no arguments, however, the network interface and port that this script will bind to can be custimized by passing in --port and/or --host arguments.
-If these arguments aren't specified, the defaults of localhost and 5000 will be assumed.
+If these arguments aren't specified, the defaults of "0.0.0.0" (all interfaces) and 5000 will be assumed.

    This script will attempt to download and extract faban using wget if the faban directory isn't present relative the the script location at